 By far, the most common injury to the neck is a whiplash injury.
 Because symptoms of a whiplash injury can take weeks or months to manifest, it is easy to be fooled into thinking that you are not as injured as you really are.
 Car accidents that involve rear-end collisions frequently cause whiplash symptoms.

 One of the most common causes of neck pain, and sometimes headaches, is poor posture.
 It's easy to get into bad posture habits without even realizing it - even an activity as "innocent" as reading in bed can ultimately lead to pain, headaches, and more serious problems.
 The basic rule is simple: keep your neck in a "neutral" position whenever possible.
 Don't bend or hunch your neck forward for long periods.
 Also, try not to sit in one position for a long time.
 If you must sit for an extended period, make sure your posture is good: Keep your head in a neutral position, make sure your back is supported, keep your knees slightly lower than your hips, and rest your arms if possible.
 Forward head posture, usually from working on a computer for long hours, also causes neck pain.

 When most people become stressed, they unconsciously contract their muscles.
-In particular, the muscles in their back.
-This 'muscle guarding' is a survival response designed to guard against injury.
+In particular, the muscles in their back and neck.
+This 'muscle guarding is a survival response designed to guard against injury.
 In today's world where we are not exposed to physical danger most of the time, muscle guarding still occurs whenever we become emotionally stressed.
-The areas most affected are the muscles of the neck, upper back and low back.
+The areas most affected are the muscles of the neck, upper back, and low back.
 For most of us, the particular muscle affected by stress is the trapezius muscle, where daily stress usually leads to chronic tightness and the development of trigger points.